arkency/posts/posts/2021-04-27-how-to-balance-the-public-apis-of-open-source-library-practical-examples-from-railseventstore.md

 * `Rack` [middleware to correlate event metadata](https://github.com/RailsEventStore/rails_event_store/blob/master/rails_event_store/lib/rails_event_store/middleware.rb) with Rails requests

 You can **opt-out from these framework integrations**.
 Chances are you won't — you've chosen Rails for a reason.
 But in case you need it, compose your own event store from the ground up with [RubyEventStore](https://railseventstore.org/docs/v2/without_rails/).

 Think of it this way: RailsEventStore is a specialization of RubyEventStore.
+Can there be HanamiEventStore, on top RubyEventStore?
+Sure!

+Catch me up on [twitter](https://twitter.com/pawelpacana) to discuss more — my DMs are open.